dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ## The main HTML document

 HTML pages are the foundation for every web application and Dojo 2 applications are no different.
 In the sample application, the `index.html` file serves this role.
 Notice that the `<body>` tag contains a single element: `<my-app>`.
 While there is nothing special about this element, it is important that we can uniquely identify it.
-To find out why, look at this line in the `main.ts` file:
+To find out why, look at this line in `main.ts`:

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' line:4 %}